miguelmartin75/cxb/README.md

 A C++ utility library with focus on performance and simplicity.

 Current Header Compile Times:
-* `cxb-cxx.h`: 68±39ms on Apple M1 Max
+* `cxb-cxx.h`: 109±100ms on Apple M1 Max

 ## Development

-For development setup, building, testing, and contribution guidelines, see [docs/DEVELOPMENT.md](docs/DEVELOPMENT.md).
+For development setup, building, and testing see [docs/DEVELOPMENT.md](docs/DEVELOPMENT.md).